DolMalin/AICheatSheet/README.md

 	* All the outputs values of the function will be scaled between 0 and 1
 * Uses a [Cross-Entropy Loss](#cross-entropy-loss)
 * Similar results as [SVM](#svm)
+* Due to exponentials, some values can be very lage and causes computing problems

 </details>

 ## Deep Learning
+*[ Incomming ]*

 ---
 # Training